 It starts slowly and innocently at first.
 An older adult needs relief from the knee or back pain that so often comes with aging.
-Or, perhaps a life-changing event, like divorce or the death of a loved one, throws him or her into a pit of depression and an antidepressant is prescribed.
+Or, perhaps he had a life-changing event, like divorce or the death of a loved one.
+This can throw him or her into a pit of depression.
+A doctor may then prescribe and an antidepressant.
 Even retirement can bring on anxiety caused by a sudden lack of purpose, structure, and self-worth for which a prescription anti-anxiety medication is recommended.
 Did you ever think there would be a problem with drug abuse after age 65?

 A Common Problem

 Although these scenarios sound relatively harmless, they can be the start of drug abuse after the age of 65.
 According to the New York Times, there are a number of factors that make the elderly in general and today’s aging baby boomers specifically more susceptible to becoming addicts.

 - the elderly metabolize drugs and alcohol more slowly which means that they stay in their systems longer,